 Can I see Facelift Before and After Pictures of people in the Philadelphia area?

-Providence Facial Plastic and Cosmetic Surgery will gladly show you before and after pictures of patients who have undergone a facelift procedure during your consultation visit.
+Providence Facial Plastic and Cosmetic Surgery will gladly show you before and after pictures of patients who have undergone a facelift procedure during your complimentary consultation visit.
 You can see for yourself the positive change that a facelift has made for these individuals and their quality of life.

 Do I Have to Stop Smoking Before a Facelift Procedure?